final-year-project2/mobile/README.md

 ## Introduction

-This project is  using Flutter and follows the GetX state management solution
+This project is  using Flutter and GetX for statemanagement
 ## Features

-- **GetX Folder Structure**: we use getx folder structure.
+- **GetX Folder Structure**:  The project uses getx folder structure.
 For more details, refer to the [GetX documentation](https://pub.dev/packages/get).

 - **Reusable Widgets**: A dedicated `widgets` folder has been added to the project.
 This folder contains all reusable widgets, promoting code reusability and maintainability.